-In architecture competitions, the visualization can either make it or break it for you – it’s all about portraying a future which is both inspiring and believable.
+In architecture competitions, the visualization can either make it or break it for you.
 But how do you create a vision for a culture which isn’t your own?
-We asked Victor Larsson and Nils Petersson, two standout Visual Artists that have more experience of the world’s most complex projects than most 3D Artists gather during a lifetime.
+We asked Victor Larsson and Nils Petersson, two standout Visual Artists that have more experience from complex projects than most 3D Artists gather during a lifetime.
 How big a deal are the details?
 Short answer: Pretty big.

 The single most important step